 Business professional, amateur detective.

-This blog is primarily about women who were born in the reign of Queen Victoria and ran businesses or worked in commercial enterprises in Britain.
-The Victorian Age may have been glorious and prosperous for some but for women it has been described by Ethel Wood, one of the women featured here, as ‘the dark night of their soul’.
+The focus here is primarily on women who were born in the reign of Queen Victoria and ran businesses or worked in commercial enterprises in Britain.
+The Victorian Age may have been glorious and prosperous for some but for women it was, in the words of Ethel Wood, ‘the dark night of their soul’.
 When Queen Victoria ascended the throne, women were domestic drudges at home, industrial drudges in the factories, had barely any legal rights and were excluded from most professions and all public offices.
-The women born during this period who had the guts, gall and gumption to carve a path through this harsh terrain deserve more much recognition.
+The women born during this period who had the guts, gall and gumption to carve a path through this harsh terrain deserve much greater recognition.

-Here I have tried to focus on untold stories or lesser-known facts about better-known women.
-I have spent many hours digging around in archives, physical and virtual, to find out more about these women and create original content for educational purposes.
-I have benefitted from other people who have at some point before me have done the same, leaving threads to follow and stitch together.
-Other people’s research on specific individuals is credited within the relevant post.
+I spend many hours digging around in archives, physical and virtual, to write their stories and create original content for educational purposes.
+I often benefit from the work of those who have gone before me, leaving me threads to follow and stitch together, and other people’s research on specific individuals is credited within the relevant post.
 Wider-ranging research is listed under resources and regularly updated.

 I have written articles based on my research for The Sunday Times, the Oxford Dictionary of National Biography, Good Housekeeping, Perspective Magazine and The Wildean.
 I have contributed to the catalogue accompanying the National Portrait Gallery exhibition, Yevonde: Life and Colour and to its ongoing project, Reframing Narratives, with features on trailblazing Business Leaders and Entrepreneurs.